UniNE-CHYN/mmappickle/doc/source/quickstart.rst

 .. warning ::

-    When running :meth:`mmappickle.mmapdict.vacuum`, it is crucial that there is no other references to the file content, either in this process or in other.
+    When running :meth:`mmappickle.mmapdict.vacuum`, it is crucial that there are no other references to the file content, either in this process or in other.
     In particular, no memory-mapped array.
-If this rule is not followed, the result will be very bad! (crash, data corruption, etc.)
+If this rule is not followed, unfortunate outcomes are anticipated! (crash, data corruption, etc.)